-In this configuration, granting access to an individual collaborator grants them this access to all repositories accessible by the
+Git itself has no notion of access control, so granting access to an individual collaborator grants them this access to all repositories accessible to the

 git user.
 This makes such a configuration most useful for a small group of collaborators who all share a set of repositories, as there is no access control at the level of each separate repository.
-To accomplish that, see other setups or external guides.
+To accomplish more granular access control configurations, see other setups or external guides.

 - Create the system’s Git user, and its primary group: